aravindvaddi/chatbot-concierge/README.md

-# Chatbot Concierge #
+# Chatbot Concierge

+## Objective

+This is a simple chatbot that briefly converses with the user and finds restaurants based on the conversation from the yelp databse and sends a text message of the recommendations.

+This was a part of Cloud Computing course at New York University, and was a way to get used to various AWS services

+Following services were used in building this application out

+* S3
+* API Gateway
+* Lambda
+* Lex
+* SQS
+* SNS
+* Elastic Search
+* DynamoDB
+* Yelp API for data sourcing

-## About ##
+## Components

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.

-## Usage ##
+##  Flow

-1. Clone the repository.
-2. Replace `/assets/js/sdk/apigClient.js` with your own SDK file from API Gateway.
-3. Open `chat.html` in any browser.
-4. Start sending messages to test the chatbot interaction.